toosoon-dev/toosoon-ecs/docs/API.md

 ##### beforeUpdateAll(time, delta, entities) <a id="system-before-update-all-method"></a>

+Called before updating entities available for the system.

+> It is only called when there are entities with the characteristics expected by the system.

+- `time`: World current game time.
+- `delta`: Elapsed time since last update.
+- `entities`: Updated entities.

 ```ts
 System.beforeUpdateAll?(time: number, delta: number, entities: Entity[]): void;
 ```

 ##### afterUpdateAll(time, delta, entities) <a id="system-after-update-all-method"></a>

+Called after performing update of entities available for the system.

+> It is only called when there are entities with the characteristics expected by the system.

+- `time`: World current game time.
+- `delta`: Elapsed time since last update.
+- `entities`: Updated entities.

 ```ts
 System.afterUpdateAll?(time: number, delta: number, entities: Entity[]): void;